maevelehi/express-rest-movies-app/README.md

-# Express REST Movies App
+# Express REST Movies Web Page
 A full-stack project demonstrating a REST-style API built with Node.js, Express, and MySQL, with a frontend that fetches JSON data and dynamically renders it.

 ## Tech Stack